 - SITHFAB007 Serve food and beverages

-If you are currently delivering Certificate II in Kitchen Operations SIT20416 OR Certificate II in Hospitality SIT20316 this course is for you.
+If you are a VET (Vocational Education and Training) teacher currently delivering training and assessment strategies for Certificate II in Kitchen Operations SIT20416 OR Certificate II in Hospitality SIT20316 this course is for you.

 Session 1 – Pedagogical Practices